A note from the author, Imed Bouchrika, PhD, career planning and academic research expert:

 |T (timeframe of interest)||between the ages of five and 18|

 Like the PICOT framework, the PEO framework is commonly used in clinical studies as well.
 However, this framework is more useful for qualitative research questions.
 This framework includes these elements:

-Below is a sample research question in the PEO framework:
+Below is an example of research question in the PEO framework: